Medical Assistant Program Description

 2) Apply the methods of mathematical, statistical or analytical reasoning to critically evaluate data, solve problems and effectively communicate findings.

-3) Demonstrate an awareness of the social, political and economic forces which shape individuals, institutions and communities in the modern world.
+3) Demonstrate an awareness of the social, political and economic trends past and present which shape individuals, institutions and communities in the modern world.

-7) Integrate content material to application in the workforce and apply discipline specific knowledge and skills to successfully transfer or effectively meet the expectations of internships, workplace, volunteerism and/or entrepreneurship endeavors.
+6) Integrate content material to application in the workforce and apply discipline-specific knowledge and skills to successfully transfer or effectively meet the expectations of internships, workplace, volunteerism and/or entrepreneurship endeavors.

 Program Outcomes